 - Have not completed all four semesters of Military Science I and II.

 - Are transferring from a school that did not have ROTC.

 - Are a junior or community college transfer entering an ROTC school and have no prior active or Reserve component military experience.

 - Are a graduate student, starting a two-year program.

 - Are a high-school graduate entering a military junior college.

-Students with prior military service, or who have taken Junior ROTC, may be given credit for Basic Course completion and would not be required to attend Leader's Training Course
+Students with prior military service, or who have taken JROTC, may be given credit for Basic Course completion and would not be required to attend Leader's Training Course

 Students who attend the Cadet Initial Entry Training Course may compete for a Two-Year Army ROTC scholarship while at camp.
 These merit scholarships are awarded to the most qualified students who apply.
 For more information on the requirements and benefits from a Cadet Initial Entry Training Course scholarship, see the Three and Two Year Scholarship Page.

 When it comes to intense leadership training, VMI’s Army ROTC department has excellent resources at its disposal.
-On campus, VMI features its own 180 foot rappelling cliff, indoor 9mm range, outdoor rifle range, obstacle course, land navigation course, and much more.
+On post, VMI features a 180-foot rappelling cliff, indoor 9mm range, outdoor rifle range, obstacle course, land navigation course, and much more.
 In addition to training areas in and around VMI’s campus, Army ROTC utilizes Fort A.P.
 Hill and Fort Pickett, VA for its numerous filed training exercises.